sfaroy/math_ex_creator/README.md

 # First Graders Math excercise creator
 ## General overview
-Math excercises for the first graders.
+Math exercises for the first graders.
 Creates a work-sheets for the first & second graders to print.
-Allowing the kids to exercise more effectivly.
+Allowing the kids to exercise math in writing.
+Generate random exercises

 ## Execution flow & screenshots
 To execute: